Old Tennessee Trail

 Nett's Country Store

-A slight turn onto Skelley Road brings you to this down-home country store and restaurant serving up delicious homemade pies, great cooking, and live music from time to time.
+In Bethel, you’ll find a true country store and restaurant, Nett's, serving delicious home-made pies, great cooking, and live music from time to time.

 4356 Skelley Rd.